Anuragsurve123456/NBA-Evolution-Dashboard/README.md

 This dataset is well-suited for complex visualization due to its size, temporal depth, and mix of numeric and categorical variables.

-Note:
-The dataset may not be included in this repository due to size or usage constraints.
-Instructions for adding the dataset locally are provided below.

----

-## 🧠 Project Structure

-nba-dash-dashboard/
-│── app.py
-│── requirements.txt
-│── README.md
-│── .gitignore
-│── assets/
-│     └── NBA_logo.png
-│── data/
-│     └── game.csv

 ---

 ## ⚙️ Installation & Setup